Transplant team

 Your transplant team will support you and your child before, during and after transplantation.

-• Play specialist: your child can meet with a play specialist, a professional who uses dolls and other toys to help your child prepare for the tests and operation.
+- Play specialist: your child can meet with a play specialist, a professional who uses toys to help your child prepare for the tests and operation.

-• Renal psychologist or counsellor: you and/ or your child may meet with a renal psychologist or counsellor, who supports you and your family, especially with emotional stresses and strains of looking after a child with kidney disease.
+- Renal (kidney) psychologist or counsellor: you and/ or your child may meet with a psychologist or counsellor, who supports you and your family, especially with emotional stresses and strains of looking after a child with kidney disease.

-• Renal social worker: a professional who supports you and your family, especially with any concerns about money, travel and housing related to looking after your child with kidney disease.
+- Renal (kidney) social worker: a professional who supports you and your family, especially with any concerns about money, travel and housing related to looking after your child with kidney disease.

 Tests

-Your child will need many tests to make sure he or she is ready for a transplantation.
-These include a series of blood tests, as well as some imaging tests (scans), especially to check that his or her heart and blood vessels are healthy.
+Your child will need many tests to make sure they are ready for a transplantation.
+These include a series of blood tests, as well as some imaging tests (scans), especially to check that their heart and blood vessels are healthy.
 Sometimes other tests are needed.
 These tests often start during stage 4 CKD when your child is preparing for treatment for established renal failure.
-Your child will need to continue going back to the unit for further tests while he or she waits for the transplant – sometimes up to a year or longer.
+Your child will need to continue going back to the unit for further tests while they wait for the transplant

 Blood tests